"Fortune favors the prepared mind." Louis Pasteur

 past shifted workers away from manual trades toward more cognitively-demanding work.
 This next wave will likely have the opposite effect.
 As AI takes on more knowledge work, workers will be pushed into more manual pursuits, like those in the service industry.

-In fact, this trend is already taking shape: 43% of recent college graduates are underemployed, meaning they have jobs that don’t require a degree.
+In fact, this trend is already taking shape: 43% of recent college graduates are underemployed, meaning they have jobs that don’t require

 These are all considerations that today’s business leaders (and future employees) consider as they prepare for the business world of tomorrow.
 As cognitive AI continues to develop, skills that are in demand are likely to change and new skills gaps are likely